Gerard De Geer: Geochronologia Suecica Principles

 In 1940, De Geer published his longest and best-known work Geochronologia Suecica Principles, in which he presented part of the Swedish Time Scale in detail, and expounded upon his theories and work regarding varves.

 Almost immediately after the publication of Geochronologia Suecica Principles De Geer's Swedish Time Scale underwent the first of many revisions, as other geologists became involved in the study of varves and more sites were examined.

 However, international interest in varves diminished.
 The bitter dispute between De Geer and Antevs, coupled with the advent of new dating techniques, most importantly radiocarbon dating, showed varves in a bad light.

-De Geer died in Stockholm on July 24, 1943.
-His wife, Ebba Hult De Geer, continued to publish his work, and add to it, into the 1950s.
+De Geer died in Stockholm on 24 July 1943.
+His wife, Ebba Hult de Geer, continued to publish his work, and add to it, into the 1950s.

 Awards and recognition

 De Geer's contributions to geology were recognised in the UK, where the Geological Society awarded De Geer the Wollaston Medal in 1920, and the Royal Society elected De Geer a foreign member in 1930.
-The ancient DeGeer Sea in modern-day Maritime Canada was named in his honour.
+The ancient DeGeer Sea in modern-day Maritime Canada and the Gulf of Maine was named in his honour.

 The Swedish Antarctic Expedition (1901–1904) named a glacier on South Georgia Island in the southern Atlantic Ocean after De Geer.
 The British would later rename the glacier Harker Glacier after a contemporary English geologist, Alfred Harker.

 The valley of De Geerdalen at Spitsbergen, Svalbard is named after him.